minprog/programmeren-1/problems/filter/less/filter.md

 Here's how to download this problem's "distribution code" (i.e., starter code).
 In a terminal window, execute each of the below.

 - Execute `cd problems` to ensure that you're in `~/problems`.
-- Execute `wget https://github.com/minprog/programmeren-1/raw/2022/problems/filter/less/filter.zip` to download a (compressed) ZIP file with this problem's distribution.
+- Execute `curl -LO https://github.com/minprog/programmeren-1/raw/2022/problems/filter/less/filter.zip` to download a (compressed) ZIP file with this problem's distribution.
 - Execute `unzip filter.zip` to uncompress that file.
 - Execute `rm filter.zip` followed by `yes` or `y` to delete that ZIP file.
 - Execute `ls`.
 You should see a directory called `filter`, which was inside of that ZIP file.